Previous dayMarch 23, 2026Next day

 3.9 km---✓ ReviewedUSGS →

-On March 23, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 11 km SE of Pinnacles, CA at 19:52 UTC.
-At a depth of just 3.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+At 19:52 UTC on March 23, 2026, a magnitude 2.1 tremor occurred 11 km SE of Pinnacles, CA. At a depth of just 3.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 36.458°N, -121.063°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 36.458°, -121.063°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23